This post may contain affiliate links. Please see my disclosure policy for details.

-After you walk pass the majority of the cafés, you’ll end up entering amazing apple orchards, rolling rivers and bridges over babbling brooks!
+After you walk past the majority of the cafés, you’ll end up entering amazing apple orchards, rolling rivers, and bridges over babbling brooks!
 It’s extremely scenic.

 Eventually, the trail will lead you inside a dense Sanctuary forest.
 These are sacred grounds that are part of the Jogini Temple.

 Many villagers come here to meditate, pray and leave offerings for the goddess.
-You may even find locals sleep overnight, places where food has been prepared or small offerings.
+You may even find locals sleeping overnight, places where food has been prepared, or small offerings.

 Not that many people seem to heed this notice.
 But, I always believe it does no harm to respect the rules.

 Once you’ve come out of the forest, this is when you’ll see the Jogini Mata Temple with another more modern shrine nearby